Speak to an Advisor 7 days, 8am - 10pm

 Typically, the lender will conduct their own affordability assessment, but our initial check will save time for everyone involved, including the lender, us, and most importantly, you.
 It also helps prevent any potential declined applications due to affordability issues.

-As part of your free consultation, obtaining a Mortgage Agreement in Principle is the next step.
+As part of your free initial consultation, obtaining a Mortgage Agreement in Principle is the next step.
 If you’ve been researching mortgages before seeking first time Buyer mortgage advice in York, you might have come across various names for this, such as ‘Decision in Principle’, ‘Mortgage in Principle’, or the abbreviations ‘DIP’ and ‘AIP’.
 Regardless of the name, these all refer to the same thing.

 A Mortgage Agreement in Principle serves as proof that you have cleared a lender’s initial credit assessment, either through a hard credit search (which leaves a record) or a soft search (which does not leave a record).